Appsterdam/open/resources/FreeWorkspace.md

 ## A Lab, Workhotel.001

+Appsterdam HQ is located at [A Lab](http://a-lab.nl) at Overhoeksplein, 1031 KS, Amsterdam.

 ### Capacity

 28 seats around 4 tables in a large open space right by the front entrance of [A Lab](http://a-lab.nl), Amsterdam's hot new tech hive, located at the old Shell campus, right across the river from Centraal Station.